I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ipsec_offload_v2_add_sa_ex.md

 An ESP-encapsulated transport-mode packet is encapsulated by UDP.

+#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TRANSPORT_OVER_TUNNEL

+The tunnel-mode portion of a packet is not UDP-encapsulated.
+The transport-mode portion of a
+       packet is UDP-encapsulated and ESP-protected.

 #### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TUNNEL

 The tunnel-mode portion of a packet is UDP-encapsulated.
 The transport-mode portion of the
        packet is not UDP-encapsulated and is not ESP-protected.

-#### IPSEC_OFFLOAD_V2_TRANSPORT_OVER_UDP_ESP_ENCAPSULATION_TUNNEL

-The tunnel-mode portion of a packet is UDP-encapsulated.
-The transport-mode portion of a packet
-       is not UDP-encapsulated but is ESP-protected.

-#### IPSEC_OFFLOAD_V2_UDP_ESP_ENCAPSULATION_TRANSPORT_OVER_TUNNEL

-The tunnel-mode portion of a packet is not UDP-encapsulated.
-The transport-mode portion of a
-       packet is UDP-encapsulated and ESP-protected.

 `VlanId`